 Bajaj Finance Fixed Deposit Interest Calculator is a simple tool that can help NRIs determine the amount they’d receive on maturity of their fixed deposit.
 This amount includes the interest earned, along with the principal invested.
 You can calculate and compare the interest receivable, for different deposit amounts, tenures and interest payment frequencies.

 Using the online Bajaj Finance FD Calculator is very easy, for NRIs.
 Here are the steps to use the FD interest rates calculator:

 Using the Bajaj Finance Fixed Deposit Calculator for NRIs, you can determine your FD maturity amount easily.
-You simply need to visit the FD Clculator page, choose your customer type (cumulative or non-cumulative), and select the investment amount and tenor.
+You simply need to visit the FD Calculator page, choose your customer type (cumulative or non-cumulative), and select the investment amount and tenure.

 Once you enter these values, you’d be able to see the total maturity amount.
 This helps you plan your investments, before you start investing.